Datametrex AI (CVE:DM) Trading Up 31.3% – Here’s What Happened

-Datametrex AI Limited (CVE:DM – Get Free Report)’s share price rose 31.3% during mid-day trading on Wednesday .
-The stock traded as high as C$0.13 and last traded at C$0.11.
+Datametrex AI Limited (CVE:DM – Get Free Report)’s share price was up 31.3% on Thursday .
+The company traded as high as C$0.13 and last traded at C$0.11.
 Approximately 936,867 shares traded hands during trading, an increase of 948% from the average daily volume of 89,418 shares.
 The stock had previously closed at C$0.08.

 Datametrex AI Price Performance